shiek333/matplotlib-challenge/README.md

 # matplotlib-challenge
-The matplotlib-challenge is a project to create tables and figures to help visualize the study results of the treatment regimens.
+The matplotlib-challenge is a project to create summary tables and figures to anaylze and visualize the study results of the treatment regimens.
 ## Figures Used
 * Bar Charts
 * Pie Charts